 Doesn’t it just make you want to grab a glass of wine and throw on some Sinatra? (or whatever music gets you going)

-Especially because THIS bruschetta recipe is the BEST!
+Especially because THIS recipe is made with mozzarella cheese!
 I love sticking to tradition but when it comes to food, I feel like there is always more to offer.

 So I added in a few other ‘non-traditional’ ingredients like chunks of creamy mozzarella and sun dried tomatoes!
 Think of it like a kicked up caprese salad, ON BREAD!